hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 **Random attacker on the internet**
 - Can DoS the cloud agent or the edge agent if the edge agent connects directly online

+### Edge Cases

+**Ratchet out of sync**
+There will be times when two party's ratchets could get out of sync.
+If this happens, it will be difficult to differentiate between a faulty or spam messages from an attacker.
+Regardless, there might be times where a ratchet resync will be needed.
+To perform a resync, agent *1* can *authencrypt* a special resync message using both party's identity keys.
+The resync message includes similar data necessary to calculate new ratchet seeds.

 # Reference
 [reference]: #reference